srsran/srsRAN_4G/README.md

 Using the default configuration, this creates a virtual network interface named "tun_srsue" on machine 2 with an IP in the network 172.16.0.x.
-Assuming the UE has been assigned IP 172.16.0.2, you may now exchange IP traffic with the machine 1 over the LTE link.
-For example, run ping using the default SGi IP address:
+Assuming the UE has been assigned IP 172.16.0.2, you may now exchange IP traffic with machine 1 over the LTE link.
+For example, run a ping to the default SGi IP address:
 ```
 ping 172.16.0.1